 Contemporary Art Berlin in me Collectors Room

 The art exhibition of artistic duo Eva & Adele took a place at me Collectors Room Berlin in August 2018.
-Eva & Adele are a couple who present their life as work of art.
+Eva & Adele are a couple who present their life as works of art.
 They have been together for nearly 30 years.

-They both dress identically in self made dresses, put on identical make – up, and shave their heads.
+They both dress identically in self-made dresses, put on identical make – up, and shave their heads.
 To put it simply Eva & Adele see themselves as two parts of one human being, and this human being is exhibited as a work of art.

 Further in the art article I would like to introduce how I perceive Contemporary Art.
-Firstly let me emphasise that I am not willing to put any time frame on the definition of the word contemporary.
-For me the word contemporary means in my productive lifetime, but it does not mean that everything created within my lifetime is Contemporary Art.
-It is a sliding time frame which can be observed across all centuries.
+Firstly let me emphasize that I am not willing to put any time frame on the definition of the word contemporary.
+For me, the word contemporary means in my productive lifetime, but it does not mean that everything created within my lifetime is Contemporary Art.
+It is a sliding time frame that can be observed across all centuries.

 For example, Mozart was viewed to be a very edgy musician by his, contemporaries, but to us he represents classical music.
 To make it easier for myself I have a list of several conditions that helps me to determine whether or not artwork belongs to Contemporary Art.

 The first condition is the subject matter of the artwork.
 The subject matter describes the artwork, the concept behind the artwork and how it fits the into the context of today´s society.
 It should be something that reflects upon current issues in our society.

 The second condition is an actual criticism of the issues because the criticism is necessary for development in any area.
 It should be a crucial part of the artwork.

 The third condition is how the criticism is conducted.
 What kind of medium was used to execute the criticism?
 How does it communicate the criticism to the audience?